A mirror theorem for multi-root stacks and applications: Introduction

-\begin{rmk} It is not known that when orbifold invariants will equal to log invariants.
+\begin{rmk} In general, orbifold invariants will not be the same as log invariants.
 When orbifold invariants equal to log invariants, we can use Theorem \ref{thm-mirror-intro} to compute log invariants which are usually difficult to compute.
 On the other hand, when orbifold invariants and log invariants are different, orbifold invariants provide another virtual count of numbers of curves with tangency conditions along a simple normal crossing divisor.
 These orbifold invariants are more accessible in terms of computation.
 Therefore, computing orbifold invariants of root stacks are interesting either way. \end{rmk}